Sgitario/sgitario.github.io/_posts/2022-04-01-introduction-to-jcloud-benchmarks.md

 ## Runtime Application Benchmarks

-In the previous section, we have seen how to implement JMH benchmarks and deploying services using the jCloud tool.
+In the previous section, we have seen how to implement JMH benchmarks and deploying services using Jester.

 Let's now write a benchmark to measure the performance of runtime frameworks like Spring Boot and Quarkus.
 The idea would be to compare the performance of the same applications written in Quarkus and Spring Boot.